cse210-fa24-group14/cse210-fa24-group14/admin/meetings/112424-sprint-2-review.md

 The focus of this sprint was to add MVP features, Modularization & Testing.

 ### Key Achievements:
-- **Implemented cell structure** for the extension and the compatibility to take notes in the form of text & code with URL mapping (Rashi & Shouhardik).
+- **Implemented cell structure** for the extension and the compatibility to take notes in the form of text & code with URL mapping completed(Rashi & Shouhardik).
 - **Modularized the code base** by adding classes for better accessibility and reusability.
 Also unit test were setup using Jest and code quality analysis using Codacy (Mitch).
 - **Developed Dark Mode** and integrating it with the current CSS (Kenny).
 - **Documented the codebase** using **JSDoc** for improved readability (Judy).